ShiZhan/k3s-tutorial/README.md

 }
 ```

-Add downloaded box using metadata file with box version (without this file, all imported box will begin versioning from 0):
+Add downloaded box, which is versioned with given metadata file (without this file, all imported box will begin versioning from 0):

 ```bash
 vagrant box add foo.json